Leroy Hutson: Solo career

 In 1973 Hutson wrote, produced, arranged and recorded his first solo album, Love Oh Love, featuring the single "So In Love With You".
 It was released on Curtom Records.

 Between the period of 1973 until 1992 Hutson recorded eight albums and charted with thirteen singles in the U.S. Because of this he has developed a cult following on the soul scene.
 After Love Oh Love, Hutson went on to release The Man!, Hutson, Feel the Spirit, Hutson II, Closer to the Source and Unforgettable.
 Hutson's last 12", the Share Your Love EP, was released via the UK's Expansion Records.

 In 2008, Hutson returned to recording under the name Lee Hutson, issuing an album Soothe You Groove You on his own Triumph label and via download.
 Two years later, in August 2010, Hutson made his comeback to European stages, performing at Suncebeat Festival in Zadar, Croatia, at Vintage at Goodwood Festival and at Indigo2 in London.
 He was backed by the British group The Third Degree.

-As of 2017, Hutson's work is now licensed by British independent record label Acid Jazz Records, who released an Anthology LP featuring his bigger hits such as "I Think I'm Falling In Love", "Lucky Fellow" and "Don't It Make You Feel Good" as well as previously unreleased track "Positive Forces", which featured an instrumental of "All Because of You" on the B side.
+In 2017, Hutson entered a five year licensing agreement for his work to be managed by British independent record label Acid Jazz Records, who released an Anthology LP featuring his bigger hits such as "I Think I'm Falling In Love", "Lucky Fellow" and "Don't It Make You Feel Good" as well as previously unreleased track "Positive Forces", which featured an instrumental of "All Because of You" on the B side.
 They then went on to release another unreleased single, "Now That I Found You".

 In February 2018 they re-issued both Hutson and Hutson II and are currently in the process of releasing a four-part online documentary entitled Leroy Hutson: The Man!, which features contributions from long-time fans of Hutson's such as actor and radio DJ Craig Charles and Acid Jazz founder and managing director Eddie Piller.
 Piller is said to have based his own music production style on that of Hutson's, and uses the instrumental track "Cool Out" as the opening track for his current radio show, Eddie Piller's Eclectic Soul Show.

+As of June 2025 Hutson's work is licensed with British independent record label, Home of The Good Groove Records, owned by Rod Bartlett.
+Included in the full catalogue are several previously unreleased recordings that were "misplaced" in the vaults and rediscovered in 2020.
+Many of these previously unreleased recordings, are featured on 7-inch vinyl records as part of the "Hutson Sevens" series.